shaovoon/windows_registry_folder_wmi_enumerator/README.md

 # Windows Registry Folder and WMI Query Enumerator
-Use C++11 range for-loop to enumerate registry keys/values, folder and WMI queries based on Marius Bancila's article: [Enabling MFC Collections to Work in Range-based for Loops](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo).
+Use C++11 range for-loop to enumerate Windows registry keys/values, folder and WMI queries based on Marius Bancila's article: [Enabling MFC Collections to Work in Range-based for Loops](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo).
 Marius enables range-based for-loop for MFC collections whereas this library applies his concept to non-collections to enumerate registry, folder and WMI queries with RAII.
 This is a header-only library.

 __Pros__
-* Resource management is accomplished with RAII: handles and resource are released in the Enumerator's destructor
+* Resource management is accomplished with RAII: handles and resource are released in the Enumerator's destructor.
 * The Windows API usage details is abstracted away from the user.
-* Less boilerplate code to be written and just focus on your business logic
+* Less boilerplate code to be written and just focus on your business logic.

 __Cons__
-* Iterators produced by the Enumerator cannot be used in STL algorithms because the underlying enumerated object is not a collection
+* Iterators produced by the Enumerator cannot be used in STL algorithms because the underlying enumerated object is not a collection.

 This class used in [Marius Bancila's article](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo) is used as a reference.